Signs of fear creep back on Wall Street

 The doom-and-gloom crowd on Wall Street is making a comeback.

 After months of relentless rallies, the U.S. stock market is finally showing some cracks.
-The S&P 500 is on track for its worst week in nearly five months, and Wall Street's fear gauge has spiked by the most in almost three years.
+The Dow and S&P 500 suffered their worst week since March, and Wall Street's fear gauge spiked by the most in almost two years.

 The big winners?
 Gold, ultra-safe government bonds and defense contractors.
 That's never a reassuring sign for market bulls.